 - Current resume/CV

-- Your availability for a 30 minute interview during business hours from December 7-11, 2020.
+- Your availability for a 30 minute interview during business hours from November 29-December 3, 2021.

-- November 30 – Finalists contacted to schedule personal interviews
+- November 29 (or earlier) – Finalists contacted to schedule personal interviews

 E. Lingle Craig was a remarkable man who loved his work at the Indiana University Libraries.
 In 1926, Mr. Craig began working in the "old" library, now Franklin Hall, where as a page he retrieved books from the stacks.
 He was promoted to "head deskman" in 1930.
 In 1931 he received a B.A. in Philosophy and Psychology; in 1939 he completed his master's degree at the University of Michigan.
 That same year he became Head of Circulation at the Indiana University Libraries.
 It is, however, as Head of Reference that his memory will be most cherished.
 Through his thoughtful determination and love of the printed word, he developed the reference collections he so valued.
 In 1970 he served as librarian for General Collections and Psychology and retired as librarian emeritus in 1975.